RubenDguez/ci-cd-github/README.md

 3. Make your changes and commit them with clear messages.
 4. Push your branch and create a pull request to the `develop` branch.

+## Deployment

+The app is deployed using Render and MongoDB Atlas.
+Access the live application [here](https://ci-cd-github.onrender.com/).

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.